murolem/ss14-wiki-automations/README.md

 Every hour an action runs that pulls data from the [upstream SS14 repository](https://github.com/space-wizards/space-station-14), process it and uploads any changes to the wiki.

+The master branch is used for the data pulling (i.e. the latest changes that are on Vulture).

 ## Developing

 The program uses the SS14 upstream repository for all its data gather needs, without building it, straight from the source.